howtographql/howtographql/content/backend/typescript-apollo/1-getting-started.md

 - GraphQL spec-compliant
 - Out-of-the-box support for two GraphQL clients: Apollo Explorer and GraphQL Playground
-- Can be configured for use with an [Express](https://expressjs.com/) server.
+- Can be configured for use with an [Express](https://expressjs.com/) server
 - Query performance tracing
 - Runs everywhere: Can be deployed via Vercel, Standard VMs, AWS Lambda, Heroku etc.

-[`nexus`](https://github.com/graphql-nexus/nexus) is a library to create Type-Safe GraphQL Schemas with a Code-first approach (Since you write standard javascript/typescript code to define what your schema will look like, hence "code-first").
+[`nexus`](https://github.com/graphql-nexus/nexus) is a library to create type-safe GraphQL schemas with a [code-first](https://www.prisma.io/blog/the-problems-of-schema-first-graphql-development-x1mn4cb0tyl3) approach (since you write standard javascript/typescript code to define what your schema will look like, hence "code-first").

 It has a number of great features:

 - Expressive, declarative API for building schemas
 - Full type-safety for free
-- Auto-generated graphql schema (`schema.graphql` file)
+- Auto-generated GraphQL SDL (`schema.graphql` file)
-- Works out of the box with existing graphql frameworks and middleware (`apollo-server`, `graphql-middleware`, etc.)
+- Works out of the box with existing GraphQL frameworks and middleware (`apollo-server`, `graphql-middleware`, etc.)

 With the project directory in place and dependencies installed, you will now set up a rudimentary GraphQL server.
-To start off, you will need two files, `schema.ts` for generating the schema with nexus and `index.ts` for creating a GraphQL web server with apollo.
+To start off, you will need two files:
+- `schema.ts` for generating the schema with Nexus
+- `index.ts` for creating a GraphQL web server with Apollo

 <Instruction>

-Create a `src` folder, create the necessary typescript files.
+Create a `src` folder, create the necessary typescript files:

 ```bash(path=".../hackernews-typescript/")
 mkdir src